Lenton Times

 Early twentieth century view of The Abbey Tavern viewed from the canal.

-A close up of the bridge and pub in the previous photograph although now The Abbey Tavern has been replaced by The Johnson Arms and the QMC is now visible in the background.
+A close up of the bridge and pub in the previous photograph although now The Abbey Tavern has been replaced by The Johnson Arms and the Queens Medical Centre is now visible in the background.
 Photograph taken in 1984.

 Photograph by Paul Bexon August 2005